exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 }
 ```

 Finally, `startScoring`.
-Here, we choose a winner if the czar hasn't picked one, incrememnt the winner's score, and draw cards for all players.
+Here, we choose a winner if the czar hasn't picked one, increment the winner's score, and draw cards for all players.

 ```
 var pickers = players.filter { !$0.czar }